MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/finance-insights-home-page.md

 ### Using Customer payment predictions

-The intelligent cash flow forecasting is built on top of existing the cash flow forecasting functionality in Dynamics 365 Finance.
-To review the existing capability, see [Cash flow forecasting](../cash-bank-management/cash-flow-forecasting.md).

-- To learn how Customer payment predictions can provide the information needed to proactively being collection activities, see [Use Customer payment predictions](use-customer-payment-predictions.md).
+To learn how Customer payment predictions can provide the information needed to proactively being collection activities, see [Use Customer payment predictions](use-customer-payment-predictions.md).
 - For information that can help you evaluate the effectiveness of the prediction model after you've started using the feature, see [Evaluate the initial customer payment prediction model](evaluate-payment-prediction.md).
 - For information that can help you adjust the data that is used to build the prediction and thereby improve its effectiveness, see [Improve the prediction model](improve-model.md).